 The Casper Mattress is available in the following sizes: Single, EU Single, Small DoubleDouble, EU Double, King, EU King, and Super King.

-What we think: The Casper mattress easily wins this round as it comes in a range of sizes to accommodate your room dimensions and your choice of bed frame.
+What we think: The Casper mattress easily wins this round as it comes in a range of sizes to accommodate your room dimensions and your choice of the bed frame.

 In-Home Trial and Warranty Length

-Both Tuft and Needle and Casper provide a 100-night in-home trial with an industry-standard 10-year warranty.
-The in-home trial length is important for online shopping because it ensures you won’t be stuck with a mattress you don’t like.
+Both Tuft and Needle and Casper provide a 100-night sleep trial with an industry-standard 10-year warranty.
+The sleep trial length is important for online shopping because it ensures you won’t be stuck with a mattress you don’t like.
 Not only that, an obligation-free trial period gives you the opportunity to find a bed that is perfect for your needs, without solely relying on online mattress reviews and information provided by the manufacturer.

-The warranty is equally important because it guarantees the company will stand behind their craftsmanship and commitment to you, the consumer.
+The warranty for 10 years is equally important because it guarantees the company will stand behind their craftsmanship and commitment to you, the consumer.
 The warranty also alerts you to the expected durability of the mattress which can be factored into the price.
 We think the warranty length is reasonable because you will probably want to replace your mattress with a newer one for health reasons, even if it’s still usable after 10 years.

 Shipping and Delivery Process

-Tuft and Needle mattresses comes with a free delivery and returns offer when you purchase a new bed.
+Tuft and Needle mattresses come with a free delivery and returns offer when you purchase a new bed.
 All mattresses arrive packed and rolled in a box for easy transfer.
 Tuft & Needle claims almost all mattresses are shipped within 1-5 business days after the initial order is placed.
 Additionally, some US cities are eligible for same-day delivery for an additional cost of $50.
 Tuft and Needle also offers a white glove delivery service for $150 which includes a scheduled delivery date and time, set up, removal of trash and packaging, in addition to removal of your old mattress.

 Casper mattresses also use the bed-in-a-box shipping model and come with free delivery at no additional cost.
 If you prefer a more personalized delivery service, simply upgrade to Premium Delivery which allows you to schedule the date for delivery.
 This premium service also includes a two-hour delivery time slot that is determined as your scheduled delivery date approaches.
 The Casper Premium Delivery also includes removal of packaging and new mattress set up all for a very affordable $20 fee.
 Additionally, you can opt to have the delivery team remove your old mattress for only $15.

 What we think: Casper definitely has the best shipping offers for their customers.
-While both mattress companies provide free delivery with every mattress purchase, Casper’s upgraded delivery options are more cost-effective than what Tuft & Needle offers.
+While both mattress companies provide free shipping with every mattress purchase, Casper’s upgraded delivery options are more cost-effective than what Tuft & Needle offers.

-Now that you have read our full Tuft and Needle vs Casper review, it’s time to tally up the score and see where each mattress excels, so we can determine the overall winner.
+Now that you have read our full Tuft and Needle vs Casper mattress review, it’s time to tally up the score and see where each mattress excels, so we can determine the overall winner.